creasico/laravel-nusa/resources/docs/guide/api.md

 # RESTful API

 Laravel Nusa provides a comprehensive RESTful API for accessing Indonesian administrative data.
-The API is automatically available after installation and follows Laravel conventions for consistency and ease of use.
+This guide covers the essential concepts and common usage patterns for integrating the API into your applications.

 ## Quick Start

-The API is available immediately after installation at the `/nusa` endpoint:
+The API is automatically available after installation at the `/nusa` endpoint:

 ```bash
 # Get all provinces